OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Boot-from-External-Storage.md

 opkg install block-mount
 ```

 Connect your USB drive to the USB host port on the Dock.
 By default, it will appear in `/dev` as `sda1`.
+The Omega will automatically mount the device (at `/tmp/mounts/USB-A1` by ), but this will prevent us from formatting it.
+Unmount it by running the following command:

 In this case, run the following command:

 ```
 mkfs.ext4 /dev/sda1
 ```

 Replace `sda1` with the name of your drive if it appears differently.

+#### Device is Mounted, Cannot Format

 ### Mounting the USB Storage Device